Terceira vs São Miguel: Which Azores Island Should You Visit?

 Sao Miguel

-Whether you choose to go to São Miguel or Terceira, it's important that you go at the right time.
-Thankfully, due to the Azores island's location, there really isn't a bad time to go.
-The optimal time would be May to September to ensure that you have all the transport options available, and the weather is more appropriate for hiking and sightseeing.
+The optimal time to visit the Azores would be May to September to ensure that you have all the transport options available, and the weather is more appropriate for hiking and sightseeing.
 But with that comes additional crowds of tourists.

-So, if you don't mind less than balmy temperatures but would appreciate a less busy environment, then winter would still be good for you.
+So, if you don't mind less than balmy temperatures but would appreciate a less busy environment, then winter would still be good for you

-Best hotels to stay at in São Miguel and Terceira
+The best hotels to stay at in São Miguel and Terceira

 White Exclusive Suites & Villas Hotel, Azores